-Planet is committed to supporting journalists as they inform the public.
-Here are some examples of how satellite data has been used to help monitor important global events.
+Journalists continue to utilize satellite data to inform the public about pressing issues.
+Here are some examples of how satellite imagery has been used to help monitor important global events.

 The Phases of Wuhan